bpasanek/puzzlepoesis/_people/schott-tim.md

     -role: "Programming"
 ---

-Tim Schott is an undergraduate at U.Va.
-He is majoring in English and Computer Science.
-He helped build the website (fair warning: your mileage may vary).
+Tim Schott, a founding member, majored in English and Computer Science at UVa and graduated with High Distinction in 2019.
+He helped build the website and has been involved in several puzzle projects.

 [<< Back <<](../people.html)